cbitter78/What-I-am-Learning/listen/berne_brown.md

 > “I define a leader as anyone who takes responsibility for finding the potential in people and processes, and who has the courage to develop that potential.”  ~Brené Brown

+- [Curiosity, Generosity, and the Hedgehog with Jim Collins](https://brenebrown.com/podcast/brene-with-jim-collins-on-curiosity-generosity-and-the-hedgehog/) I had to listen to this pod cast with Jim Collins and Berné four (4) times!
+I will continue to come back to it.
+It is the reason why I read [BE 2.0](../books/be_20.md).

 ## Trust

 - [Building, Maintaining, and Restoring It with Charles Feltman](https://brenebrown.com/podcast/trust-building-maintaining-and-restoring-it/)  Make sure to also check out his book.
 [The Thin Book of Trust: An Essential Primer for Building Trust at Work](https://www.amazon.com/Thin-Book-Trust-Essential-Building/dp/0988953862/)